 Other versions: Aiden, Adan

-Moving from to 48 from 56, this name is making its way in the Irish baby name top 100 of 2019, unlike the UK top 100, where it’s nowhere to be found.
+Moving from to 48 from 56, this name has made its way in the Irish baby name top 100 of 2019 (the list of 2020 is not yet available), unlike the UK top 100, where it’s nowhere to be found.
 Its popular American cousin, Aiden, however, occupies a high number 19 in the US baby names top 100.

 Meaning: Derived from Gaelic “cath” (battle) and “val” (rule), Cathal was an Irish saint in the 7th century, meaning “strong in battle.”